Skip to content

 The conversation usage footer shows how many credits a conversation has consumed, and breaks down the usage by credits, tool calls, context window, files changed, diffs applied, and more.

-• Seat-level allocation: on team plans, credit limits apply per seat — each team member has their own allowance.
+• Seat-level allocation: On team plans, credit limits apply per seat — each team member has their own allowance.
+Individual users (not on a team) also have their own credit allocation.

 • Hitting the credit limits: Once you hit your monthly credit limit, your access will depend on your plan.
 On the Free plan, AI access stops until your next billing cycle.
-On paid plans with Add-on credits, you can continue using AI with usage-based billing, charged per extra credit.
+On paid plans, you can continue using AI with usage-based billing via Add-on Credits.

 In addition to direct Agent conversations, the following features also consume credits: